Operating Accessories

 XF, MX, and MN Voltage Releases

-These voltage releases are designed to receive either pulse-type or maintained voltage operating orders.
+Standard voltage releases are designed to receive either pulse-type or maintained voltage operating orders.
+For installation information, consult instruction sheet 51156123AA on the Schneider Electric website.

 Reinforced voltage releases sustain overvoltage on coil control at 15% of control nominal voltage.
 They are used for electrical networks with a high overvoltage level.
+For installation information, consult instruction sheet NVE40749 on the Schneider Electric website.

 XF Closing Voltage Release